HazardousPeach/hazardouspeach.github.io/_posts/2017-09-09-herbgrind-8-the-local-machine-in-practice.md

 when the original operation is a library call we can't run the "normal" by just calling the original `libm` implementation, but luckily we've already set up the machinery to call the OpenLibm implementation instead.
-OpenLibm, as a fully function implementation of `math.h`, also includes the single-precision versions of all the functions.
+OpenLibm, as a fully functional implementation of `math.h`, also includes the single-precision versions of all the functions.